Renal Replacement Therapy and Transplantation

 - Side-effects of immunosuppressive drugs.

-Complications of transplantation and subsequent immunosuppression treatment
+Complications of renal transplantation and subsequent immunosuppression treatment

 - Postoperative problems - eg, deep vein thrombosis, pulmonary embolism and pneumonia.